gear-genomics/tracy/README.md

 Trace assembly
 --------------

 If you tiled a genomic region with multiple chromatogram files you can assemble all of these with tracy.
-The assemble method supports a reference-guided and a de novo assembly.

-`tracy assemble file1.ab1 file2.ab1 fileN.ab1`

 `tracy assemble -r <reference.fa> file1.ab1 file2.ab1 fileN.ab1`